caps-tum/autopin-plus/Configuration.md

   - ```<name>.processors = <integer> [<integer>] [...]``` (no default)

     This list controls which processors to monitor.
-If omitted, the program will try to automatically determine a sensible list from the value of the ```sensor``` option.
+If omitted, the program will try to automatically determine a sensible list from the value of the ```<name>.sensor``` option.
 If that fails, the program will try to monitor all available processors.
 Not all sensors support that!

   - ```<name>.valtype = <string>``` (defaults to ```MIN```)